-Daniel Sacks joined the Wisconsin School of Business in June 2022 as a visiting Associate Professor in the Risk and Insurance Department.
+Daniel Sacks joined the Wisconsin School of Business in June 2022 as an Associate Professor in the Risk and Insurance Department.

 Much of Professor Sacks’ research focuses on the intended and unintended consequences of social insurance programs, with an emphasis on Social Security and health insurance.

 Prior to joining the Wisconsin School of Business, Professor Sacks served as an assistant and associate professor of business economics and public policy at Kelley School of Business at Indiana University.
 Professor Sacks earned his B.A. in Economics and History from Haverford College, and his Ph.D. in Applied Economics from The Wharton School, University of Pennsylvania.